 Satisfaction category questions

-This helps you identify satisfaction drivers highlighting the areas of a customers experience that are important, allowing you to align product and service priorities around that.
+This type of question helps you identify satisfaction key drivers and highlight the areas of a customer’s experience that are important, allowing you to align product and service priorities.
 Below are potential categories of drivers.

 - Overall Quality